lewagon/data-setup/_partials/vm_register.md

 👉 Your SSH **public** key is being added to your virtual machine

-After a couple of minutes, a comment should indicate when the operation is complete.
+After a couple of minutes, a comment should appear and indicate that the operation is complete.
 If the registration fails, ask a teacher for help 🙋

 ❗️ Retrieve the IP address of your virtual machine and note it down for later